TOPDyn/TOPDyn/docs/source/conteudo/intro.rst

 - More about MMA and GCMMA: `Krister Svanberg <https://people.kth.se/~krille/>`_.

-Each feature has a main file with an usage example.
+Each feature has a **main** file with an usage example and It's the place where you must put your code.

 Prerequisites